 Throughout my growing up years I identified as a Christian.
-Though I was far from perfect (obviously), I lived the life of a “good girl,” even by typical Christian standards.
-“Christianity” was my life.
-This was the case so much so that I was ready to live (and die) in a foreign land as a missionary.
+While I was far from perfect, I lived the life of a “good girl.”
+Christianity was, in many ways, my life.

-Fast forward to my 20’s…I went to BIOLA (the Bible Institute of Los Angeles) and continued to pursue the idea of missionary work.
-In the meantime, I met a wonderful godly man.
-As time went on, it appeared more prudent to follow him wherever God led, rather than tightly cling to my childhood dreams of adventure.
+Fast forward to my 20’s…I went to BIOLA (the Bible Institute of Los Angeles) to pursue the idea of missionary work.
+While there I met my husband and we married right out of college.

 Soon into marriage, opportunities opened up for Luke to do pastoral ministry.
 Thus began our many years of ministry together.
-Except one thing was not quite right.
+Except one major thing was not quite right.
 I was not a genuine Christian.
 I certainly thought I was, and so did everyone else.
-But as I look back now, I am certain, I was not.

 I had never doubted the truthfulness of the Bible.
 I had no doubt that Jesus came to die for sinners.
 But the problem was, I didn’t think I was that bad of a sinner.
-Like the Pharisee in Luke 18:9-14, I thought I wasn’t as bad as most people.
-Deep down I figured I was good enough to be on decent terms with God.
-This kind of thinking showed I didn’t see myself as someone who needed a Savior (and thus was not saved).
+In fact, deep down I figured I was good enough to be on decent terms with God.

 Life changed from there.

 Since my life aligned with biblical living in so many ways, my actions and lifestyle weren’t drastically altered.
 But on the inside, I was very different.
 My motives shifted from doing godly things for selfish reasons to seeking godly things for God-honoring reasons.
-Sin and struggle didn’t cease, but fighting sin actually worked.
-Becoming more holy as a non-Christian is a lot harder, let me tell you!
+While sin and struggle didn’t cease, fighting sin was way more successful (becoming more holy as a non-Christian is a lot harder, FYI).
 Before conversion, I tried so hard to be the woman I knew I should be, but it felt like an uphill battle that I was climbing all alone.
 Once God changed my heart, it became an uphill battle with the Spirit pushing me along.